atulkrishnathakur/awstutorial/README.md

 11. Go to aws console home page
 12. click on s3
 13. click on your s3 bucket name now you can upload files in s3 bucket
+Note: use the IAM user access key and secrete access key for aws sdk

 # Create IAM user
 1. go to aws console home page